authlete/java-oauth-server/doc/CUSTOMIZATION.md

 If you want to customize the authorization page, change the implementation of `generateAuthorizationPage()` method and/or the template of the authorization page (`authorization.jsp`).
-See the [JavaDoc][7] of authlete-java-common library for details about `AtuhorizationResponse` class.
+See the [JavaDoc][7] of authlete-java-common library for details about `AuthorizationResponse` class.